 When carried out correctly, everyone reaps the benefits of autonomous maintenance.
 Operators develop additional technical skills, maintenance technicians have more time to focus on complex tasks and your overall operations are on a path to operational efficiency.

-Connected Worker technology plays a vital role in ensuring autonomous maintenance is consistently and accurately carried out across your organization.
+Connected Worker plays a vital role in ensuring autonomous maintenance is consistently and accurately carried out across your organization.
 You can create a digital workflow experience in just a few minutes.